CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 Decentralized components, such as printers, are often found on several floors or in different offices of a building.
 In general, the printer landscape should be designed so that users can easily use another printer if one printer fails.

 * It should be considered to provide replacement devices for local printers who have greater protection needs for availability and are connected directly to a workstation (* cold standby *).
 In case of failure, the defective printer could be replaced promptly against the replacement device.
-* For large copiers, printers, and multifunction devices used by multiple people, service contracts should be completed with a response time appropriate to the protection requirements.
+* For large copiers, printers, and multifunction devices used by multiple people, maintenance contracts should be completed with a response time appropriate to the protection needs.
 * A list of resellers should be kept where new equipment can be easily obtained.
 * If necessary spare parts can be stored, which are often needed.
 However, this only makes sense if appropriate expertise is available to replace the spare parts independently.
 3 Further information